Mary Renault: Nursing and early writing

 Challans' mother encouraged her to take an interest in marriage.
 Following her degree, when her father refused to support her career as a writer, she left home and, to support herself, trained as a nurse.
 She began her training in 1933 at the Radcliffe Infirmary in Oxford.
 During her training she met Julie Mullard, a fellow nurse with whom she established a lifelong romantic relationship.
 Despite the mores of the time and the fact that Mullard had received an offer of marriage from one of her male lovers, they were determined to be a couple.
 They sneaked into each other's rooms at night, and on one occasion had to hide beneath the sheets when a matron burst in.

 Challans worked as a nurse while writing her first novel, Purposes of Love, using the pseudonym Mary Renault to keep her writing secret should it meet with disapproval.
 She chose this pseudonym from Froissart's Chronicles and used it for the entirety of her professional literary career.
 The novel was published in 1939 by Longman in the United Kingdom, and by William Morrow and Company in the United States.
 After receiving a cash advance from Morrow, Challans bought an MG sports car.
 Although Challans had failed her driving test, she decided to drive the car anyway along with Mullard, who also did not have a driving licence.
-They were involved in a road traffic accident in June 1939 which seriously injured Mullard, who was hospitalized for facial injuries.
+In June 1939, they were in a car crash.
+Mullard was hospitalized for facial injuries.
 A few weeks later, the two women retreated to a small cottage in Cornwall where they lived off the income from Purposes of Love.
 Challans had nearly completed her second novel when World War II began.
 By May 1940, both Challans and Mullard had been called in to treat patients at Winford Emergency Hospital in Bristol.
 There, they briefly treated evacuees from the Battle of Dunkirk.
 Renault worked in the Radcliffe Infirmary's brain surgery ward until 1945.

 Her novel The Friendly Young Ladies (1943), about a lesbian relationship between a writer and a nurse, is thought to be inspired by her relationship with Mullard.
 It is the only lesbian novel written by Renault.